-The following short film aims to give young people with special educational needs and disabilities an overview of information about their options, how they can have their say and how they can prepare for their adult life.
+The following short film, released in 2014, aims to give young people with special educational needs and disabilities an overview of information about their options, how they can have their say and how they can prepare for their adult life.

-There are various pathways a young person can take, including:
+There are various pathways a young person can take once they complete their compulsory education in year eleven, including:

 - Moving directly into employment

-- Transitioning directly into children's/adult health or children's/adult social care services following completion of your school education, where future needs may be best supported by universal services
+- Transitioning directly into adult health or adult social care services following completion of your education, where future needs may be best supported by universal services

 It's crucial that schools and colleges fully prepare and support young people and their families with the information they need to help them make informed choices about their future.